Svetasv logo

 Chapter 2 10 Go into the rocks, hide in the ground from the fearful presence of the Lord and the splendor of his majesty!

-After Christ returns in glory at the start of the Final Tribulation, the wicked, who are not raptured out, will see the power and splendour of God as He begins to inflict the Final Tribulations on the people of earth, and they will try to hide from His terrifying presence (see also Rev 6:15-17).
+After Christ returns in glory at the start of the Final Tribulation, the wicked, those who are not raptured out, will see the power and splendour of God as He begins to inflict the Final Tribulations on the people of earth, and they will try to hide from His terrifying might (see also Rev 6:15-17).
+But most of them will refuse to turn to God in spite of these troubles (see Rev 9:20-21).

 Subunit B1: The arrogant are punished (2:11)